 - Make a list of the topic(s) that your audience needs to learn.

 - Prepare a storyboard to have a visual overview of the course.

-- To improve the learning curve of the video, were recommend using the spaced microlearning method.
-This means that each video is bite-sized and should not exceed 3 minutes in length and not have more than 3 key points to be remembered.
+- To improve the learning curve of the video, we recommend using the spaced microlearning method.
+This means that each video is bite-sized and should not exceed 3 minutes in length.
+Plus, it must not have more than 3 key points to remember.

-- We recommend a max. of 8 video topics per course.
+- We recommend a maximum of 8 video topics per course.

 - If a topic is complex and needs a lot of explanation time, consider creating more than one course.